carotium/spi-imp/README.md

-# SPI Master using OBI protocol
+# OBI Slave SPI Master module
-wip
+Project is focused on implementing an OBI slave, which is an SPI master.